-I started art studies after having experienced different alternative lifestyles.
-For a long period I lived in a van, with the city as playground, choosing the background set for my day depending on where I parked and then composing whatever came up next through who I would meet or life’s inherent hazards.
+I began art studies after having experienced different alternative lifestyles.
+For a long period I lived and travelled in a van, with the city as playground, choosing the background set for each day depending on where I parked and then composing whatever came up next through who I would meet or life’s inherent hazards.

-This expression of resourcefulness and DIY has mutated recently with the development of new technologies, the multitude of online resources going from tutorials to wikipedia, emergence of places like hackerspaces that offers exchanges of resources and competences around often complex skills, license-free programs and open source materials.
+This expression of resourcefulness and DIY has expanded recently with the development of new technologies, the multitude of online resources from tutorials to wikipedia, the emergence of collectives like hackerspaces who offers resources swaps and share complex skills, license-free programs and open-source materials.

 I plot poetical resistance strategies to disarm the aggressive potential of violent representations by steering them towards more playful and festive grounds.

 I explore these conflicting relationships and their different variations through interactive installations, in which different elements coexist, interconnect, discuss with or confront each other.

 For these installations I build systems that include random elements that we are unable to control, so that the final result cannot be mastered , giving the installation the possibility of a relative independence : an autonomous development.

 My work dismantles and rebuilds reality to examine the mechanics of the balance of power and offer a dynamic alternative by mocking this prevailing violence.